renhaisheng/TDOC/README.md

 Install software and add channel to environment variables on Windows platforms.
 1. Obtain conda by Anaconda or Miniconda (https://docs.conda.io/en/latest/) where the Python version is greater than 3.7.
+2. Install OpenBabel 3.1 from from GitHub (https://github.com/openbabel/openbabel/releases/).
+3. Keep python3.2 in your shell if you want use Chemscript to generate conformers.
+The Chemscript is optional since confomers can also be built by OpenBabel or RdKit.

 The required modules are rdkit, utilspie, ase.
+1. Type "conda install -c rdkit rdkit" or "conda install -c conda-forge rdkit" to obtain rdkit.
+2. Input "pip install utilspie ase" to install utilspie and ase modules.
-1. Use "conda" or "pip" command to install any vacant module.
+3. Use "conda" or "pip" command to install any vacant module.

 Install essential packages in Linux platforms for high performance computing.
 1. For M062X calculations, the Gaussian of g09 or g16 is required.
 You can change the  default word of "g09" to "g16" in submit.py file if you have Gaussian copyright of g16 version.